-Guernsey Coastguard provides emergency cover when required and maintains a 24-hour watch on VHF ch 16.
+Guernsey Coastguard provides emergency cover when required and maintains a 24-hour watch on VHF Channel 16.

 VHF DF bearings can also be provided on VHF channels 16 or 67 (after initial call on 16).
 The aerial position for D/F purposes is 49˚ 26.27'N, 02˚ 35.77'W.

-The normal working frequency of Guernsey Coastguard is VHF ch 20 (direct calling).
+The normal working frequency of Guernsey Coastguard is VHF Channel 20 (direct calling).

-VHF ch 12 should be monitored by mariners entering / exiting St Peter Port to be aware of any impending commercial movements and is not to be used for berthing information and general enquiries.
+VHF Channel 12 should be monitored by mariners entering / exiting St Peter Port harbour so vessel operators are aware of any impending commercial movements and is not to be used for berthing information and general enquiries.

 A typical DSC routine VHF message is sent as follows:

 Follow your sets instruction and enter in the MMSI number for Guernsey Coastguard ( 002320064 ) or which ever coastguard station you require and press SEND.

 Once we receive your DSC message we will acknowledge it and will select which VHF channel we would like you to initiate a voice call on.
 Your set will automatically switch to the desired VHF channel.
 Wait for your set to display the channel response from the coastguard (VHF Channel 20 for Guernsey Coastguard) and call us:

 "Guernsey Coastguard, Guernsey Coastguard this is ______________________ MMSI 123456789, over."